If you've got vacation time coming up and are looking for a great getaway, put Memphis on your list.

 Kick off your trip in an unexpected way by making your first stop the Metal Museum.
 Nestled on the bank of the Mississippi River, this is the only museum in the country dedicated to the craft of artisan metalwork.
 Experience a variety of temporary exhibits, as well as the permanent collection that features hand-crafted pieces of art.
 The Metal Museum boasts a functioning blacksmith and, in Mark Twain’s opinion, one of the most spectacular views of Ol’ Man River in existence.

-Get wild and crazy at one of only three zoos in the country to house giant pandas.
+Get wild and crazy at one of the top-rated zoos in America.
 The Memphis Zoo is a fantastic attraction for kids of all ages, with more than 3,500 animals representing 500 different species.
 Check out the Zambezi Hippo Camp home to the hippos, nile crocodiles, flamingos and more.
 Grab a schedule so you can catch all the zookeeper chats, and give yourself 3-4 hours so you can see everything.

 Finish out your day with dinner and drinks in the South Main Arts District in Downtown Memphis.
 Make a dinner reservation at Rizzo’s and chow down on some of Chef Michael Patrick’s signature cuisine like lobster proto pups and crab cakes with homemade relish.